 Kagi LLM Benchmarking Project

-The Kagi Reasoning Benchmark is an unpolluted reasoning benchmark to assess large language models (LLMs) through diverse, challenging tasks.
-Unlike standard benchmarks, the tasks in this benchmark are unpublished, not to be found in training data or "gamed" in finetuning.
-The task set changes over time (mostly getting more difficult) to better represent current state of the art.
+Unlike standard benchmarks, the tasks in this benchmark are unpublished, not found in training data, or "gamed" in fine-tuning.
+The task set changes over time (mostly getting more difficult) to better represent the current state of the art.

 ---|---|---|---|---|---|---|